-The difference between cast iron and high efficiency boilers & their cost.
+The difference between cast iron and high-efficiency boilers & their cost.

 Cast Iron Boiler

 Cast iron boilers are a common heating source in Minnesota.
-Cast iron boilers are a great option for several reasons, the initial purchase price typically runs lower than a high efficiency boiler, they often require less maintenance, and can last a very long time.
+Cast iron boilers are a great option for several reasons, the initial purchase price typically runs lower than a high-efficiency boiler, they often require less maintenance, and can last a very long time.

-High efficiency boilers are another great option for homeowners.
-Before we get into pricing, we wanted to touch on some of the common questions we get around high efficiency boilers.
+High-efficiency boilers are another great option for homeowners.
+Before we get into pricing, we wanted to touch on some of the common questions we get around high-efficiency boilers.

 Are there benefits to replacing vs. a repair?

-The baseline for a replacement is based on heat exchanger condition & repairs required.
-Your service technician should always provide options for you when it comes to repair or replace.
+The baseline for a replacement is based on the heat exchanger condition & repairs required.
+Your service technician should always provide options for you when it comes to repair or replacement.
 You should feel educated and informed before you make any decision.
 Our goal here at Standard Heating is for you to feel educated on all the options when deciding between a repair or replacement.

 A cast iron heat exchanger (your boilers heat exchanger) has components you can’t see, and you should leave it up to the professionals to diagnose the issue.
 When scheduling a service appointment with Standard Heating, there are a few critical diagnostics tests our certified technicians will perform.
-A combustion analysis will allow our technicians to measure carbon monoxide and oxygen levels of your equipment.
-If our technicians analysis comes back abnormal, they will look inside the burner box and check to see if there is any soot or rust flakes.
-If there are, that typically is a sign that your system is near its end, and you should start considering replacement of your equipment.
+A combustion analysis will allow our technicians to measure the carbon monoxide and oxygen levels of your equipment.
+If our technician's analysis comes back abnormal, they will look inside the burner box and check to see if there are any soot or rust flakes.
+If there are, that typically is a sign that your system is near its end, and you should start considering the replacement of your equipment.

 If you decide on the replacement route, Standard Heating will send out a local sales representative who will measure and provide the options best suited for your home and comfort needs.

 With any appliance, longevity has to do with the on-and-off cycles and proper sizing.